fluxcd/community/GOVERNANCE.md

 Scope and responsibilities:

-- shared Maintainers responsibilies, as well as:
+- shared Maintainers responsibilities, as well as:
 - overseeing the project health and growth
 - maintaining the brand, mission, vision, values, and scope of the overall project
 - changes to licencing and intellectual property